springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/1-intro-workflow/step1.md

 Objective:

 Prepare your local environment.

 In this step, you will:
 - Validate that the environment is initialized
-- Configure setup for using GitHub and Docker Hub in the scenario
+- Set up access to GitHub and Docker Hub

 ## Validate environment initialization